 In this article we will discuss stereo and surround sound speakers, and give an overview of the role that they play in home audio systems.

-In the introduction to surround sound systems, we said there were two main components that you needed to improve the sound in your room - an amplifier and some speakers.
+In the guide to setting up surround sound, we said there were two main components that you needed to improve the sound in your room - an amplifier and some speakers.

 Regarding home theater speakers, there are a number of issues that need to be addressed.
 In many cases it may be the budget you have - or the size or shape of your room - which will determine which speaker setup is best for you.